Stuycs-K/finalprojectapcs-4-chen-vincent-seto-jessica/DEVLOG-Jessica.md

 ### June 2 in class
 Got rid of second clear row and hyopefully fixed the bug that gave the vertical lines.
 Fixed the end condition, made some display color edits, and redid how pieces spawned in order to allow us to display the next few pieces

+### June 2 HW
+Made it show the next couple pieces and made the score show up.